Educational Ambassadors

 • Bramble

-Bramble was found in a backyard blackberry patch with no eyes.
+Bramble is an Eastern Box Turtle.
+She was found in a backyard blackberry patch with no eyes.
 We believe she likely got an infection over winter while brumating that caused her to lose her eyes, but we don't really know.
 She came in emaciated, but otherwise in good health.
 While we will never know exactly what happened to her eyes, we know she was struggling to find food in the wild.
+She does not let her disability stop her and climbs everything.

 • Raymond

-Raymond was found at a gas station and is obviously an escaped or dumped pet with no survival skills.
+Raymond is an Eastern Box Turtle.
+He was found at a gas station and is obviously an escaped or dumped pet with no survival skills.
 He unfortunately has some shell deformities suggesting he didn't get the best care in his former life.
-It is hard to estimate his age, but it looks like he is an older guy.
-We hope he lives many more years with us!
-Box turtles have been documented living to 100!
 He has never met a stranger, and is not shy around people.

 • Sherlock